Pharmaceutical Due Diligence

 • Providing scientific & immunological mechanism of action due diligence: For a major pharmaceutical company, Alacrita conducted scientific and immunology due diligence on a novel cyclic peptide targeting the complement cascade system.

-Recent Due Diligence Case Studies
+Due Diligence Consulting Case Studies

 Challenge: A VC investor wished to make an investment in a California-based preclinical biotechnology company with a discovery platform and novel T cell therapies for cancer and other diseases.
 Alacrita was commissioned to use its experience in cell therapeutics to perform a technical and scientific due diligence on the company to highlight any key risks and to propose mitigation strategies.